Catalog Design

 A secondary demographic to CSN are people new to the hobby.
 I had a unique perspective coming from outside the industry and use it often to point out ways we can help relate to our current market and target new numismatic enthusiasts.
 I did this by creating space in the categories for educational elements.
 Fun facts, broad historical references, and small details help make it so anyone from an experienced hobbyist to a random person off the street could pick up our catalog and be drawn in.

 For the typical process, layout comes first.
 Usually spreads are pretty straightforward with content, but sometimes our Product Director pulls a seemingly random collection of products for a spread based on availability and other factors.
-For example, in the most recent catalog there was a section dedication to a combination of John F Kennedy items and other U.S. presidents.
+For example, in this catalog there was a section dedicated to a combination of John F Kennedy items and other U.S. presidents.
 There weren’t enough items to make the sole focus and hierarchy about Kennedy, so instead I focused on the individual important historical contributions of each of the presidents included.
 This transformed the seemingly random collection of products into a story for customers to invest in and purchase.
 Situations like these have created interesting design challenges!

 Creating a Process